 The Department for the Execution of Judgments advises and assists the Committee of Ministers in its function of supervision of the implementation of the Court’s judgments.
 It also provides support to the member States to achieve full, effective and prompt execution of judgments.
 Rule 9(2) Communications sent to the Committee of Ministers are, in practice, dealt with by the lawyers working for the Execution Department.
 NHRIs can contact specific case workers of the Execution Department to discuss the implementation of specific cases.

 When to submit a Rule 9(2) Communication

 If the Communication concerns a case scheduled to be examined during a DH meeting, it must be submitted in due time, and at least five days before that meeting, to allow it to be taken into consideration by the CM, and more than ten days if the intention is for the Communication to be published by the CM.
-If you wish to have the Communication taken into account in the drafting notes on the agenda prepared by the Secretariat in respect of each case, thus allowing good preparation of the meeting, it is important that communication be submitted well in advance, whenever possible at least five weeks before the DH meeting.
+If you wish to have the Communication taken into account in the drafting notes on the agenda prepared by the Secretariat in respect of each case, thus allowing good preparation of the meeting, it is important that communication be submitted well in advance, whenever possible at least seven weeks before the DH meeting.

 What to include